VICTORIAN CHOCOLATE TART

 - Sea salt to taste (optional)

 - Place rack in the middle of the oven.
-Preheat oven to 400°.
+Preheat oven to 400 degrees.

 - In a medium size bowl mix the flour, sugar and salt together.
-Slice the cold butter into small pieces and put in with the flour mixture.
+Slice the cold butter into small piece and put in with the flour mixture.
 With a pastry blender work the butter and flour mixture together.
-(Or you can use your fingers.)
-When you have the consistency of coarse crumbs slowly add in the ice water, 3 Tablespoons at a time.
-Stir with a spoon and when the dough holds together nicely without being wet or sticky you have enough water.
+(Or you can use your fingers) When you have the consistency of coarse crumbs slowly add in the ice water.
 Divide the dough in half.
-(If not using all the dough you can wrap one half in plastic wrap and then again in foil to freeze).
+(If not using all the dough you can wrap one half in plastic wrap and then again in foil to freeze.)

 - Turn the dough out onto a lightly floured surface.
 Roll the dough into a 12 inch round, using a little more flour if needed.
 Place the dough into the tart pan, fitting it into place, folding down any extra dough into the sides of the pan.

-- Place a regular pie pan on top of the crust (it will help the crust to stay in place) and bake at 400° for 25 min.
+- Place a regular pie pan on top of the crust (it will help the crust to stay in place) and bake at 400 degrees for 25 minutes.
 Remove the pie pan just over half way through the baking time.